Skip to content

 Main Progression

-Non-Magical: This is for characters who are magically mute, and instead rely on exceptional physical prowess to achieve their goals.
-Non-Magical characters can select medium or high attack curves and gain a lot of perks very quickly.
+Null: This is for characters who are magically mute, and instead rely on exceptional physical prowess to achieve their goals.
+Null characters can select medium or high attack curves and gain a lot of perks very quickly.

 Advanced: Characters that are meant to be casters first and foremost will use this, as they gain the most amount of spell access.
 An advanced character can only select the low attack curve and gain perks at the slowest rate.